 FAQs

-3. What is the two-thirds rule for coffee tables?
+What is the 2/3 rule for coffee tables?

-7. What coffee table shape is best for a small living room?
+What size coffee table works best for a 72-inch sofa?

-8. What size coffee table works best with a sectional sofa?
+What size coffee table works best for an 84-inch sofa?

-9. Can a coffee table be taller than the sofa seat?
+Should a coffee table be shorter or taller than the couch?

-10. How do I know if my coffee table is too big?
+How do I know if a coffee table is too big?